lillynolan/PROJECT_04/README.md

 ![imageDescrip](https://i.imgur.com/WhieIzq.jpg)

-Descriptions of any unsolved problems or major hurdles you had to overcome
+**Descriptions of unsolved problems//Hurdles**

-Adding an event from the Create Personal Event page doesnt redirect to profile, it adds successfully<br>
+Adding an event from the Create Personal Event page doesnt redirect to profile, it adds successfully<br><br>
-Displaying time correctly was a big hurdle, in some instances I used Moment to display date and others I used toLocaleTimeString, the issue with toLocaleTimeString is that converts an events time to my current local time<br>
+Displaying time correctly was a big hurdle, in some instances I used Moment to display date and others I used toLocaleTimeString, the issue with toLocaleTimeString is that converts an events time to my current local time<br><br>
-Input of time on the Create Event Page auto sets to 7:00pm, doesn't let you insert into localtime on event table<br>
+Input of time on the Create Event Page auto sets to 7:00pm, doesn't let you insert into localtime on event table<br><br>